-Diving in the Galapagos can involve strong currents, and beginner divers may find it challenging.
+The diving in Galapagos can involve strong currents, and beginner divers may find it challenging.
 It is some of the best temperate diving in the world so we recommend divers gain appropriate training and experience before diving here.
-Dive Insurance is required for all diving in the Galapagos.

 Liveaboards in The Galapagos Islands